olarudan/hephaestus/README.md

 # Hephaestus

-A rudimentary configuration management tool
+A rudimentary configuration management tool.
+This tool was created for education purposes since I wanted to learn the ins and outs of implementing something similar to `Ansible` or `Chef`.

 ## Table of Contents